ashleymulford/Genome-Network-Analysis/README.md

 ## Creation of Genome Netowrks:
 ### Genome Networks:
 #### Used to show relationships between multiple genomes (both within and between species), with "nodes" representing individual genomes, and "edges" connecting related genomes together
-#### Multiple different netowrks can be produce for the same nodes through different methods (using different tools and thresholds)
+#### Multiple different networks can be produce for the same nodes through different methods (using different tools and thresholds)
 ##### VSEARCH/USEARCH - Used to create the genome networks, command is cluster_fast, with thresholds between .35-.75
 ##### CD-HIT - another network creating tool
 #